Direct payments overview

 You must also be able to manage the direct payment or have an authorised financial representative who is able manage the direct payment on your behalf.

-For further information, please see the adult social care FAQ.
+For further information, please see our commonly asked questions page.

-Please contact your social worker or key worker for further details.
-Please call Staffordshire Cares on 0300 111 8010.
+You will need to contact your social worker or key worker for further details.

 I am applying on behalf of someone who is under 18